-The museums in Gunnison County stretch to all reaches of the County.
-These museums celebrate our rich heritage, extraordinary fortitude, and the wonderful, and sometimes wacky, characters who have called this valley home for hundreds of years.
-While offering a connection to our history, they also hint to the great future we have to look forward to here in the Gunnison Valley.
+The museums in Gunnison County stretch to all reaches of the valley.
+These museums celebrate our rich heritage, extraordinary fortitude, and the wonderful, sometimes wacky, characters who have called this valley home for hundreds of years.
+While offering a connection to our history, they also hint to the great future we have ahead of us here in the Gunnison Valley.

 The Pioneer Museum, open to visitors in the summer months, highlights the history of Gunnison’s pioneers.
 The many artifacts, most of them donated by members of the Gunnison County Pioneer and Historical Society, tell the story of early pioneers in Gunnison County.
 In addition to smaller displays, the Pioneer Museum collection also includes an antique narrow gauge train and the Andy Mallett Antique and Classic Car Exhibit with over 70 classic cars and trucks.

 Crested Butte and Mt.
 Crested Butte Museums

 Crested Butte Mountain Heritage Museum takes you back in time to the days of Tony’s Conoco, a hardware store and gas station located in downtown Crested Butte from 1883-1996.
 With an exhibit on the miners who made Crested Butte their home generations ago, a model train, and a feature on the history of skiing in the Gunnison Valley, there is sure to be an exhibit for everyone.
 The Museum also has a featured exhibit on the history of mountain biking in Crested Butte, which is said to be one of it’s birthplaces in the United States.

 The Mountain Heritage Museum also offers walking tours throughout the week.
 Participants will learn about the history of the buildings, how Crested Butte came to be the town it is today, and stories about various community members and groups throughout the town’s history.
 People can sign up on the museum’s website.